-During the pandemic, those at the top continued to make money while those at the bottom struggled.
+During Covid, those at the top continued to make money while those at the bottom struggled.
 That’s especially true among minority households with the average white family having as much as eight times the wealth of people of color.
 That economic inequality hasn’t gone unnoticed, however, with many Americans agreeing it’s gone too far.
 But with legislation pending, help could be on the way.

-The coronavirus pandemic is only growing economic inequality
+Covid is growing economic inequality

 Rebecca Thompson of Prosperity Now joins Kelly on this episode of the Taxgirl podcast to discuss how to shrink that disparity.
 From tax credits to encouraging both minority business and homeownership, Rebecca outlines things that can make an impact right now and how pending legislation could go even further.